Optimal Oblivious Subspace Embeddings with Near-optimal Sparsity: Related Work

 Subspace embeddings have played a central role in the area of randomized linear algebra ever since the work of Sarlos \cite{sarlos2006improved} (for an overview, see the following surveys and monographs \cite{woodruff2014sketching,drineas2016randnla,martinsson2020randomized,derezinski2024recent}).
 Initially, these approaches focused on leveraging fast Hadamard transforms \cite{ailon2009fast,tropp2011improved} to achieve improved time complexity for linear algebraic tasks such as linear regression and low-rank approximation.
 Clarkson and Woodruff \cite{clarkson2013low} were the first to propose a sparse subspace embedding matrix, the CountSketch, which has exactly one non-zero entry per column but does not recover the optimal embedding dimension guarantee.
 Before this, the idea of using a sparse random matrix for dimensionality reduction was successfully employed in the context of Johnson-Lindenstrauss embeddings \cite{dasgupta2010sparse,kane2014sparser}, which seek to preserve the geometry of a finite set, as opposed to an entire subspace.

-In addition to the aforementioned efforts in improving sparse subspace embeddings \cite{clarkson2013low,meng2013low,nelson2013osnap,bourgain2015toward,cohen2016nearly,chenakkod2024optimal}, some works have aimed to develop fast subspace embeddings that achieve optimal embedding dimension either without sparsity \cite{chepurko2022near,cherapanamjeri2023optimal} or under additional assumptions \cite{cartis2021hashing}.
+In addition to the aforementioned efforts in improving sparse subspace embeddings \cite{clarkson2013low,meng2013low,nelson2013osnap,bourgain2015toward,cohen2016nearly,chenakkod2024optimal}, some works have aimed to develop fast subspace embeddings that achieve optimal embedding dimension either without sparsity \cite{chepurko2022near,cherapanamjeri2023optimal}, under additional assumptions \cite{cartis2021hashing}, or with one-sided embedding bounds \cite{tropp2025comparison}.
 Our time complexity result, Theorem \ref{t:fast}, improves on all of these in terms of the dependence on $\varepsilon$, thanks to a combination of our new analysis techniques and the new LESS-IC construction.